levigutt/mouse-chording/readme.md

 events - not just from the external mouse.
 This means that any mouse event we recreate will also be grabbed - causing infinite loops.

-The documentation for `XGrabDeviceButton()` is not very clear and I think I might be using it wrong.
-Which is probably why it doesn't do what I want.
-It also issues `XDeviceButtonEvent` instead of `XEvent` which makes it a poor fit for `XNextEvent()`.

 ---

 I found this sentence in the [documentation on x.org](https://www.x.org/releases/current/doc/man/man3/XGrabDeviceButton.3.xhtml#heading3)